StubHub – Financial Reporting & Systems Integration

 The Challenge: Systems integration on a limited budget and a short window of opportunity

-StubHub’s financial transactions lacked a single version of the truth due to a number of disparate financial systems to include PayPal, Wells Fargo Bank, FedEx, their online e-commerce site, Grate Plans Accounting system and AccountEx, a homegrown Microsoft Access application which had become a mission critical application StubHub relied on for all it’s payments and purchases of online tickets.
+StubHub’s financial transactions lacked a single version of the truth due to reliance on disparate financial systems including PayPal, Wells Fargo Bank, FedEx, their online e-commerce site, Great Plains Accounting system and AccountEx, a homegrown Microsoft Access application.
+AccountEx had become a mission-critical application on which StubHub relied for all its payments and purchases of online tickets.

 This resulted in conflicting transaction data, such as the time and date when the transaction was to be realized as revenue across all the financial systems.
-Clear and unified transaction definitions across all their systems were necessary to meet general accounting principals and be SOX compliant, all necessary if StubHub was to become attractive enough for either an acquisition or an IPO.
+Clear and unified transaction definitions across all their systems were necessary to meet general accounting principals and be SOX-compliant.
+These were requirements for StubHub to look attractive enough for either an acquisition or an IPO.